 The most common defense, that may be used in conjunction with the other common DUI defenses, or as a stand-alone defense, is that the police made mistakes when gathering evidence or arresting the perpetrator.
 This tactic leads to crucial pieces of evidence being inadmissible, or thrown out, because of technical violations on the police’s end.
 To learn more about DUI’s, check out our page on Victims of DUI.

-If you have been involved in a hit and run accident, you must file a report with the police.
+If you have been involved in a hit and run car accident, you must file a report with the police.
 If the police did not show up at the scene of the accident, here are some local resources.

 Get Help Now

-At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients obtain compensation for their personal injuries, including those from hit and run accidents in the Phoenix area.
+At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients obtain compensation for their personal injuries, including those from hit and run car accidents in the Phoenix area.
 When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office, conveniently located near you.

-If you have been in a hit and run accident, contact Phoenix Accident and Injury Law Firm in nearby Chandler, AZ to speak with an experienced personal injury attorney.
+If you have been in a hit and run car accident, contact Phoenix Accident and Injury Law Firm in nearby Chandler, AZ to speak with an experienced personal injury attorney.
 We provide personal injury legal services to clients in your area including Chandler, Gilbert, Mesa, Scottsdale, Tempe, and Peoria.